gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 4279H

-This routine is used by the "LIST" statement handler to collect up to two line number operands from the program text.
-If the first line number is present it is converted to an unsigned integer in register pair DE (475FH), if not a default value of 0000H is returned.
+This routine is used by the "`LIST`" statement handler to collect up to two line number operands from the program text.
+If the first line number is present it is converted to an unsigned integer in register pair DE ([475FH](#475fh)), if not a default value of 0000H is returned.
 If the second line number is present it must be preceded by a "-" token (F2H) and is returned on the Z80 stack, if not a default value of 65530 is returned.
 Control then drops into the program text search routine to find the first referenced program line.

 <a name="4295h"></a>

     Address...
 4295H

 This routine searches the Program Text Area for the program line whose line number is supplied in register pair DE.
-Starting at the address contained in TXTTAB each program line is examined for a match.
+Starting at the address contained in [TXTTAB](#txttab) each program line is examined for a match.
 If an equal line number is found the routine terminates with Flag Z,C and register pair BC pointing to the start of the program line.
 If a higher line number is found the routine terminates Flag NZ,NC and if the end link is reached the routine terminates Flag Z,NC.

 <a name="42b2h"></a>

     Address...
 42B2H

 This routine is used by the Interpreter Mainloop to tokenize a line of text.
-On entry register pair HL points to the first text character in BUF.
-On exit the tokenized line is in KBUF, register pair BC holds its length and register pair HL points to its start.
+On entry register pair HL points to the first text character in [BUF](#buf).
+On exit the tokenized line is in [KBUF](#kbuf), register pair BC holds its length and register pair HL points to its start.

-Except after opening quotes or after the "REM", "CALL" or "DATA" keywords any string of characters matching a keyword is replaced by that keyword's token.
+Except after opening quotes or after the "`REM`", "`CALL`" or "`DATA`" keywords any string of characters matching a keyword is replaced by that keyword's token.
 Lower case alphabetics are changed to upper case for keyword comparison.
-The character "?" is replaced by the "PRINT" token (91H) and the character "'" by ":" (3AH), "REM" token (8FH), "'" token (E6H).
-The "ELSE" token (A1H) is preceded by a statement separator (3AH).
+The character "?" is replaced by the "`PRINT`" token (91H) and the character "'" by ":" (3AH), "REM" token (8FH), "'" token (E6H).
+The "`ELSE`" token (A1H) is preceded by a statement separator (3AH).
 Any other miscellaneous characters in the text are copied without alteration except that lower case alphabetics are converted to upper case.
-Those tokens smaller than 80H, the function tokens, cannot be stored directly in KBUF as they will conflict with ordinary text.
+Those tokens smaller than 80H, the function tokens, cannot be stored directly in [KBUF](#kbuf) as they will conflict with ordinary text.
 Instead the sequence FFH, token+80H is used.

-Numeric constants are first converted into one of the standard types in DAC (3299H).
+Numeric constants are first converted into one of the standard types in [DAC](#dac) ([3299H](#3299h)).
 They are then stored in one of several ways depending upon their type and magnitude, the general idea being to minimize memory usage:

     0BH LSB MSB ...................
 Octal number
     0CH LSB MSB ...................
 Hex number